havardsj/SFVSaveSyncer-v2/README.md

-The application manages your StreetFighterV's saves so you can easily switch accounts without having to click through all the menus and settings again.
+The application manages your StreetFighterV's savefiles so you can easily switch accounts without having to click through all the menus and settings again.
 How to use:
 1. Run this application BEFORE starting SFV.
 2. You can leave it running or you can run it once before starting the game.